Projektreferenzen

 Offshore tender (RE project developer).
 Offshore wind tenders now often include non-price criteria.
 We reviewed the tender documents for a European offshore project and provided input regarding system integration.
 2024.

 Value of flexibility (ZVEI).
-Small-scaled demand-side flexibility resources such as EVs, heat pumps, and solar batteries are widely acknowledged as core ingredients of future energy systems, but scale-up is sluggish in practice.
+Small-scale demand-side flexibility resources such as EVs, heat pumps, and solar batteries are widely acknowledged as core ingredients of future energy systems, but scale-up is sluggish in practice.
 In this report, we estimated the economic value for markets and grids based on a numerical Python model.
 2023-24.
 Report (DE | EN)

 Cross-border forward markets (TSOs).
 European TSOs issue long-term transmission rights.
 ACER had proposed numerous changes, including the establishment of a virtual hub.
 In this report for the German TSOs, we develop an analytical framework to assess cross-border forward markets and assess these proposals.
 2023-24.
 Report